imdesai00/pinata_ipfs/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-i can use react as a frontend and pinata to store file.

 # PROJECT OVERVIEW
 1. first you need to register and login to pinata
 2. afterwards you need to create api at that time they provide some keys so u need to save it.